The Sovereign Franchise — Business Plan — The World's Mayor

 Not a charity.
 Not a McDonald's.
-A global television network — where every location is a sovereign channel, every creator is a sovereign show, and the community owns the story.
+A global sovereign media network — structured like a television network, but powering every form of media a creator can make.
+Each location a sovereign channel.
+Each creator a sovereign show.
+The community owns the land.

 500